mantik-ai/core/doc/Glossary.md

 ## MantikItem

 A logical block for the graphs which can be built using Mantik.
+Using combinators (e.g. `apply`) it can be comined with other Mantik Items.
+Mantik Items are immutable and do not change state (in contrast to Actions).

 ## Pipeline